simard-landscape-lab/orinoco/README.md

 Products:

 + A networkx directed Graph that can be used for additional analysis.
-+ River Centroids and Centerlines (corresponding to the networks nodes and edges)
++ River Centroids and Centerlines (corresponding to the network's nodes and edges, respectively)

 We generate the river network using scikit-fmm, skimage, networkx.
 See example in [notebooks](notebooks) to see how these products are generated.